 The red line in the graph represents the force and distance when you press a key, while the black line shows the force and distance when you release a key.

 Kailh Speed Silver is a Linear switch from the Kailh Speed series.

-The operating force of Kailh Speed switches are known to be on the lighter side at 40cN and increases to almost 80cN as you hit its total travel distance at 3.5mm.
+The operating force of Kailh Speed switches is known to be on the lighter side at 40cN and increases to almost 80cN as you hit its total travel distance at 3.5mm.

 At 1.1mm, the switch activates.
 As you release the key, it resets at 1mm.

 Having the short activation point close to the reset point is a great advantage if you want to double-tap or triple-tap rapidly while gaming.

 Cherry MX Blue is the most common Clicky switch out there.